The Somavida Team

 When I am not at the office, I love to travel with my husband, Kirk, spend time with friends and family, eat excellent multicultural cuisines, and serve in our church, Chicago Tabernacle.”

 Yu Suzuki graduated from The Soma Institute in October 2016 at top of her class.
-She is an IL licensed massage therapist specializing in clinical massage of the knee, lower leg and foot.
-She is a member of American Massage Therapy Association and on her way to becoming a Certified Precision Neuromuscular Therapist.
+She is an IL licensed massage therapist specializing in treatment of the jaw, hip, leg, knee and foot.
+Most recently at the beginning of 2019, Yu completed her apprenticeship and certification to become a Certified Precision Neuromuscular Therapist.